SpectraL519/cpp-gl/docs/algorithms.md

     - Performs the Prim's algorithm using a minimum binary heap of edges.

   - *Template parameters*:
-    - `GraphType: type_traits::c_undirected_graph` - The type of the graph on which the search is performed (must be undirected).
+    - `GraphType: traits::c_undirected_graph` - The type of the graph on which the search is performed (must be undirected).

   - *Parameters*:
     - `graph: const GraphType&` - The graph to perform the search on.